feitgemel/TensorFlowProjects/transfer-learning/Resnet50-CarDetection/README.md

 You can find the link for the [tutorial](https://youtu.be/oh7UO4IoAls) here.

-You can find more cool Atari projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)
+You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)

 Enjoy